gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/pa_documentation_notes.md

 # PA Documentation Notes

-Your notes should be so clear that the person looking at your notes knows your exact thought process

 ## The Criteria and correct PA templates need to be included in your notes
 - **Notes should include each point of the Criteria**